rearc-data/fred-nondefense-capital-goods/product-description.md

-Manufacturers New Orders: Nondefense Capital Goods EXCL.
-Aircraft | FRED
+Manufacturers' New Orders: Nondefense Capital Goods Excluding Aircraft
 =========================

 The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/fred-nondefense-capital-goods](https://github.com/rearc-data/fred-nondefense-capital-goods).